ading2210/sheepy-web-port/README.md

 ## Building:
 To build this port for yourself, run `./build.sh`.
 You must be on Linux with `pcregrep`, `curl`, `jq`, and NodeJS installed.

+## License:
+The copyright for the original game belongs to MrSuicideSheep, but the patches for this port are under the MIT license.